Role and responsibility

 The USFS must determine whether to issue a special use authorization for the construction, operation, and maintenance of the project and, if issued, what terms and conditions should apply.

 USFS Record of Decision

 The USFS announced availability of its Draft ROD June 6, 2018.
-The Draft ROD explains the proposed decisions and rationale to authorize B2H Project-related actions affecting National Forest System (NFS) lands and to amend portions of the Wallowa-Whitman National Forest Land and Resource Management Plan (Forest Plan).
+The Draft ROD explains the proposed decisions and rationale to authorize B2H Project-related actions affecting lands and to amend portions of the Wallowa-Whitman National Forest Land and Resource Management Plan (Forest Plan).
 The Agency Preferred Alternative crosses NFS lands for about seven miles, or about two percent, of its total 293-mile length.
 Wallowa-Whitman National Forest Supervisor, Tom Montoya, is the responsible official for the USFS decision.

 The Draft ROD is available on the USFS project webpage.

 The Draft ROD and Final EIS are subject to an objection process.
 Objections were accepted June 7 through July 23, 2018.

 Now that the objection filing period has ended, a 45-day objection review period begins.
 Objections were received and may be viewed online.
 The Reviewing Officer will determine if each objection contains the necessary information and if the objector provided specific written comments on the project during scoping, the Community Advisory Process, or in response to the Draft EIS.
 The Reviewing Officer will accept, partially accept, or set aside the objection in writing.
 The review period may be extended up to 30 days at the discretion of the Reviewing Officer.